kissmybutton/motorcortex-graphs/README.md

 | toggle | Toggles the zoom effect on or off | `boolean` |
 | scale | The scale of the zoom effect | `number` |

+#### Hover
+The hover option (`true`/`false`) allows the user to control if the labels of the points will be permenantly visible (and animated during intro/outtro durations), or will be hidden and shown only on hover.
+Note: When there are multiple datasets this option is automatically set to `true`.

+#### Legend
+The grid option (`true`/`false`) allows the user to control if the legend of the graph will be permenantly visible (and animated during intro/outtro durations), or will be hidden.
+Note: When there are multiple datasets this option is automatically set to `true`.

 #### Timings:
 The `timings` object is an *optional* attribute that contains three (3) parameters for setting the duration of the event.
 These parameters are: